 - 2 bay leaves

-- 4 large carrots, cut into 1-inch pieces
+- 4 large carrots peeled and chopped into 1-inch pieces

-- 3 Russet potatoes, peeled and cubed
+- 3 Russet potatoes peeled and cubed

-- 1 cup frozen peas
+- 1 cup peas fresh or frozen

 - 1 tablespoon fresh thyme leaves